science-nature/DAPPER/README.md

 * Review ens_compatible
 * Rm vectorize0 (too messy).
 See SO.com/questions/29318459 and more

-* Change m to M and/or len? (caution: other things called M)

 * Post version on norce, nersc and link from enkf.nersc